loomnetwork/loom-sdk-documentation/docs/hsm.md

 * HsmSignKeyID:

 ID number of the private key on the HSM, we suggest to create this in advance.
-In future releases if you set this value to zero, Loom SDK will attempt to create a new private key on the HSM itself.
+If you set this value to zero, Loom SDK will attempt to create a new private key on the HSM itself.